MTalhaZafar32/-CodSoft-Sales-Forecasting-by-Linear-Regression/README.md

 Contributions and enhancements to the project are highly encouraged.
 If you discover any issues or have ideas for improvements, please feel free to submit a pull request.

 ## License
-This project is licensed under the Apache License 2.0 - see the LICENSE file for details.
+This project is licensed under the Apache `MIT` - see the LICENSE file for details.

 ## Acknowledgments
 This project acknowledges the valuable resources and libraries from the Python ecosystem that enable data analysis and predictive modeling.